 Consider a "leaning" style of seat rather than going back to the standard office chair.
 Using a seat such as this can ease the load on the feet and legs while still providing most of the benefits of the fully upright standing posture.

 Ensure that your monitors are positioned at an appropriate height.
 A good guideline is to keep the top edge of the monitor equal to or slightly higher than your eye height.
-This will encourage an upright posture which keeps the head properly balance and supported by the spine.
+This will encourage an upright posture which keeps the head properly balanced and supported by the spine.